 - 1. The Council shall elect a Chairman and a Vice-Chairman for each cocoa year, who shall not be paid by the Organization. - 2.
-Both the Chairman and the Vice-Chairman shall be elected from among the representatives of the exporting Members or from among the representatives of the importing Members.
+When the Chairman is elected from among the representatives of the exporting Members, then the Vice-Chairman shall be elected from the representatives of the importing Members, and vice versa.
 These offices shall alternate each cocoa year between the two categories. - 3.
 In the temporary absence of both the Chairman and the Vice-Chairman or the permanent absence of one or both of them, the Council may elect new officers from among the representatives of the exporting Members or from among the representatives of the importing Members, as appropriate, on a temporary or permanent basis as may be required. - 4.
 Neither the Chairman nor any other officer presiding at meetings of the Council shall vote.
-A member of his/her delegation may exercise the voting rights of the Member which he or she represents.
+A member of their delegation may exercise the voting rights of the Member which he or she represents.

-Sessions of the Council
+Article 9 Sessions of the Council

 - 1. As a general rule, the Council shall hold one regular session in each half of the cocoa year. - 2.
-The Council shall meet in special session whenever it so decides or at the request of: - (a) Any five Members; - (b) At least two Members having at least 200 votes; - (c) The Executive Director, for the purposes of articles 22 and 59. - 3.
+The Council shall meet in special session whenever it so decides or at the request of: - (a) Any five Members; - (b) At least two Members having at least 200 votes each; - (c) The Executive Director, for the purposes of articles 22 and 60. - 3.
 Notice of sessions shall be given at least 30 calendar days in advance, except in case of emergency, where notice shall be at least 15 days. - 4.
-Sessions shall normally be held at the headquarters of the Organization unless the Council decides otherwise.
-If, on the invitation of any Member, the Council decides to meet elsewhere than at the headquarters of the Organization, that Member shall pay the additional costs involved, as defined in the administrative rules of the Organization.
+Sessions shall be held at the headquarters of the Organization unless the Council decides otherwise.
+If, on the invitation of any Member, the Council decides to meet elsewhere than at the headquarters, that Member shall pay the additional costs involved, compared with the expenditures normally borne by the Secretariat. - 5.
+The Council can meet in virtual or hybrid sessions whenever it so decides or at the request of at least two Members having at least 200 votes each.

-Votes
+Article 10 Votes